lansolo99/lansolo.dev/content/posts/my-current-tech-stack-of-november-2021.md

 createdAt: 2021-11-10
 ---

-This post is not focused on aother tool I just discovered, but take stock of the self taught cycle I experiment in the tech industry.
+This post is not focused on another tool I just discovered, but take stock of the self taught cycle I experiment in the tech industry.

 ## Context